meeshkan/hmt/README.md

 _Note: The input file should be in [JSON Lines](http://jsonlines.org/) format and every line should be in [http-types](https://meeshkan.github.io/http-types/) JSON format.
 For an example input file, see [recordings.jsonl](./resources/recordings.jsonl)._

 Optionally, you can also specify an output directory using the `--out` flag followed by the path to this directory.
-By default, Meeshkan will build the new OpenAPI specifications in the `specs` directory.
+By default, Mem will build the new OpenAPI specifications in the `specs` directory.

 Use dash (`--input-file -`) to read from standard input: